About the Frank M. Snowden Jr. Undergraduate Scholarships

 Applications must include:

-2. a letter describing your career goals and plans for summer 2024, with a prioritized list of programs to which you will apply.
+- A letter describing your career goals and plans for summer 2025, with a prioritized list of programs to which you will apply.
 How would the proposed programs help you achieve your future goals?
 Examples include, but are not limited to, completing a major or minor in Classics; preparing for post-baccalaureate work or graduate study; preparing to teach at the K-12 level or to enter a profession related to Classics or archaeology in, for example, museums, libraries, or publishing.
+In terms of structure, your application letter (suggested maximum of 600 words) should include your purpose (i.e. the program(s) to which you are applying), some background information, and discussion of how one of these programs would help you achieve your goals.

-3. two letters of recommendation from faculty members or other professionals who have worked with you during the past two years.
-Letters of recommendation should indicate how the candidate meets the criteria for the award; and both letter-writers should submit their letters directly to the Executive Director (xd@classicalstudies.org) as e-mail attachments.
+- Two letters of recommendation from faculty members or other professionals who have worked with you during the past two years.
+Letters of recommendation should indicate how the candidate meets the criteria for the award; application readers would also find it helpful for faculty recommenders to discuss what types of internal fundings (from the department and/or college/university) are available in their letters.
+Both letter-writers should submit their letters directly to the SCS (when the application form is submitted, the recommender will be sent an automatic email with instructions on uploading the letter).
 Recommenders should consult the guidelines for effective letters here;

 Application Guidance